 The refrigerator is small but opens up like a chest and doubles up as a cutting board.
 Very cool!

-Head over towards the bathroom and you’re magically greeted by a beautiful custom made Japanese style paper door that lets light shine through.
+Head over towards the bathroom and you’re magically greeted by a beautiful custom-made Japanese style paper door that lets the light shine through.

 Inside there’s a full size 30″ shower made out of fiberglass.